Senior .NET Developer

 Configure lifetime of services with AddScoped, AddTransient, or AddSingleton

-Q8.
-What are different ways to Inject services
+Q. What are the different ways to inject services?

 Different ways to inject services in .NET